TAbdiukov/CISSP-mnemonics/README.md

 ## Controls

 * Request - User can request modifications
-* Change - Developers can change their operational framework
+* Change - Developers can change what they do
+	* Change Advisory Board (CAB) - Approve/reject code changes
 * Configuration - Comply with configuration policies
 * Release - How software's released